JaimeYahPerez/SSU-CS-351/Project-1/README.md

 4. Was there a trend in program execution time based on the length of the block chain? <br>
 There is a clear pattern with the increase of time execution increaseing based on the length of the chains.
 This time the increase in time is linear of about 4x for tests 200k -> 1M.
 5. Consider heap breaks, what's noticeable?
 Does increasing the stack size affect the heap?
 Speculate on any similarities and differences in programs? <br>
 Throughout the heap break tests, the first thing I noticed was that alloca stayed the same throughout every test.
 List and New grew at the same rates, which also turned out to have the fastest growing number of breaks.
-Increasing the stack size does not affect the number of heap breaks needed, as they will still expand as needed.
+Increasing the stack size does not affect the number of heap breaks needed, as they will still expand as needed. <br>
 6.Considering either the malloc.cpp or alloca.cpp versions of the program, generate a diagram showing two Nodes.
 Include in the diagram <br>
 the relationship of the head, tail, and Node next pointers. <br>
 show the size (in bytes) and structure of a Node that allocated six bytes of data <br>